ktaranov/sqlserver-kit/Utilities/README.md

  - Track service-level performance trends for SLA compliance and reporting
  - Monitor virtually anything via a multitude of pre-built plug-ins or custom scripts
  - Streamline incident management with native ServiceNow integration

+## SQL Data Profiler
+<a id="sql-data-profiler"></a>
+Download page: [SQL Data Profiler]<br/>
+Release date: ?<br/>
+Support Version: 2008-2019<br/>
+Author: Idera<br/>
+Free version: No<br/>
+Price: ?

+ - Profile data in SQL Server tables
+ - Analyze subsets of data types at a time
+ - Adjust profiling thresholds to customize the analysis
+ - Display summary of data in selected table and its columns
+ - Receive recommendations based on data per column
+ - View summary of value distribution per column
+ - Export results to plain text file format

 ## dbForge Schema Compare